Healthy Homes Assessment Kingsley-Chatham

 What We Do

-As building inspectors, we take on all elements of expert house inspects.
-We are there to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors we handle all components involved in professional home inspects.
+We’re there to make sure you make the right decision when buying your next home.

-We consider your investment to be a serious one, and undertake comprehensive inspections so you won’t get any unexpected or expensive surprises meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.
+We value your money We will conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning the house.

-We offer a wide range of services to make sure you are fully updated on the condition of any property you might be looking to purchase or sell and also other solutions.
+We offer a wide range of services to make sure that you are fully updated on the condition of any property that you might be considering buying or selling in addition to other services.

-With our systemised approach to your property inspection as well as the latest technology in software which includes digital photos in the report, you can actually see any issues discovered.
-Because of our detailed report, it is no wonder we get so many clients recommending our services to their family and acquaintances.
+With our systemised approach to your property inspection and the latest in technology for software with digital photos embedded into your reports, you are able to actually see any issues that may be discovered.
+With our comprehensive reporting it is no wonder that we get so many clients recommending our service to family and acquaintances.

 Highly Sillked & Insured Inspection Professionals